fbpx

 About the Exhibition

-Native America: In Translation, curated by artist Wendy Red Star, assembles the wide-ranging work of nine Indigenous artists who offer contemporary perspectives on identity, memory, and the history of photography.
+Native America: In Translation, curated by artist Wendy Red Star, assembles the wide-ranging work of nine Indigenous artists who offer contemporary perspectives on memory, identity, and the history of photography.
 “I was thinking about young Native artists and what would be inspirational and important for them as a road map,” said Red Star.

 This road map spans intergenerational image makers representing various Native nations and affiliations, and working in photography, installation, multimedia assemblage, and video.
 Among them, the late Cree artist Kimowan Metchewais investigates landscape and language through his evocative Polaroids.
 And the stylish self-portraits of Martine Gutierrez pose as fashion ads and question conceptions of ideal beauty.